Zoetrope Workshop

 The aim of the workshop is to develop your own creativity, share your experiences with other participants and work together as a team to develop and present a final audiovisual presentation.

-Each participant creates one-second animations of repetitive movements on a paper strip.
-She or he tests and presents her or his animation on historical optical devices such as a Zoetrope or Praxinoscope.
-Usually, each person manages to create at least one or two animation strips in five hours.
+In module 1, each participant creates one-second animations of repetitive movements on a paper strip.
+He tests and presents his animation on historical optical devices such as a zoetrope or praxinoscope.

-You can take part in my Zoetrope workshop in Kassel or use my contact form bellow to book me for a Zoetrope workshop in your city.
+You can take part in my zoetrope workshop in Kassel or use my contact form bellow to book me for a workshop in your city.

 Public presentation of the results